cosc-516-2022/lab1/README.md

 Connecting to the database can be done using MySQL command line or using the MySQL Workbench GUI.
 For more info, see [Connecting to MySQL on AWS RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html).
 If you have connection issues, it is most likely related to the VPC configuration (make sure to add your IP for inbound access).
 AWS provides a [troubleshooting guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Troubleshooting.html#CHAP_Troubleshooting.Connecting).

 ### Accessing MySQL using SQuirreL SQL
-[SQuirreL](https://squirrel-sql.sourceforge.io/) is an open source graphical query tool capable of querying any JDBC-accessible database including Oracle, MySQL, and SQL Server.
+[SQuirreL](https://squirrel-sql.sourceforge.io/) is an open source graphical query tool capable of querying any JDBC-accessible databases including Oracle, MySQL, and SQL Server.

 Start up SQuirreL.
 Register our MySQL server with the information: